Skip to main content

 The cerebellum is not part of the brainstem.

-• Which of the following functions are controlled by the medulla?
+• What functions are controlled by the medulla?

 The medulla controls functions such as heart rate, breathing, and blood pressure.